 Okay, so something was happening.
 I’m not sure what.
 I’ve never been sensitive to any paranormal stimuli and still didn’t feel the presence that others felt.
 I did feel rods move in my hands when I knew I was not moving them, and I did see the lights flash as if in reaction to the movement of the rods or to questions I asked.
 Hmmm!

-When Fillmore has tours they are open to everyone, but when it comes to investigations, she generally limits them to her team.
+When it comes to investigations, Fillmore generally limits them to her team.
 I was invited as part of my research.
 Sometimes the people who live in or own the building also become involved.
 Before an investigation can take place, it has to be approved by the owners of the house, building, or business.

 Fillmore follows specific steps.
 She begins with a walk-through, using no equipment.
 Then she sweeps with equipment to see what energy is there.
 She uses dousing rods, cameras, and K-ll and Trifield electromagnetic meters and checks to see if there is any correlation between them.
 Then she tries for contact using the K-ll with a sensitive recorder turned on as well as a video camera set up.
 Days later, after the data has been analyzed, a meeting called a Reveal is held with the owners.